 Charles Schwab offers, through it’s acquisition of TD Ameritrade, the thinkorswim Trading platform.
 It comes in three versions, Web, Desktop, and Mobile.
 Each allows you to participate in their paperMoney virtual trading platform.
 When you sign up for the paperMoney practice account, you’ll be able to trade risk-free with $100,000 in virtual money.
 It will enable you to trade any investment product available on the live trading application.
 The paperMoney feature is considered especially valuable in prepping for options trading.

 That will provide you with plenty of funds to test-run various investment strategies and help you to hone your investing skills.

-TD Ameritrade requires no minimum initial investment or minimum balance and offers commission-free trading of stocks, options, and exchange-traded funds (ETFs).
+Charles Schwab requires no minimum initial investment or minimum balance and offers commission-free trading of stocks, options, and exchange-traded funds (ETFs).
 You can trade 24 hours a day, five days per week, and the platform features excellent customer service.

 E*TRADE offers their Paper Trading service where you can upgrade your trading skills and test trading strategies.
 It can help whether you are a first-time trader needing to learn the ropes, or an experienced trader looking to improve your results.
 The feature can be used to practice trading stocks, options, and other equities.